ijlyttle/covidStates/workflow/README.md

     The call to `proj_create_dir_target()` creates a directory called `data/00-import`, named for this file.
-If this directory already exists, and `clean = TRUE`, it is deleted then created anew, empty.
+If this directory already exists, and `clean = TRUE`, it is deleted then re-created, empty.

     One of the tenets of this workflow philosophy is that all of the data written from `00-import.Rmd` shall be written to